boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/embed-widgets-with-sso-using-token.md

 # Embed Widget with SSO using Token

-Bold BI supports embedding the widgets with iFrame based Single Sign-On(SSO) using token based authentication.
+Bold BI supports embedding widgets with iFrame-based Single Sign-On (SSO) using token-based authentication.

 ## How to get the Embed Widget Url